parsaeisa/Notes/Software engineering/Database/readme.md

 Consider in a table that contains shoppings we want to count the  you want to count It locks a record

+#### Select query to a big table

+Sometimes you have an enormous table with tons of records.
+A simple select query to this table is not possible and may cause the database to crash.

+I think **Limit Offset** is a way to tackle this issue.

 ### A Trick
 consider you have a table which has the records of ali's each objects count , a table like this :